Mapping our homes and migration paths

 Anna Murtaugh’s parents represent migration to Canada from two different wars.
 Her mom was born in England during the second world war and came to Canada with her mother, a war bride, when she was three years old.
 Her dad (production team member John) came from Chicago (his grandparents were from Ireland and England), but arrived in Toronto in the early 1970s as a ‘draft dodger’, protesting the U.S. involvement in the Vietnam War.
 Anna grew up in the centre of Toronto, though next to a city farm, then worked on Dianne’s farm for ten summers; she then lived with Adam in Montreal until they moved to the Gaspé community of New Carlisle.

-Since the 1980s, the massive influx of immigrants and refugees to Canada was from so-called Third World countries, fleeing economic hardship, war, and various forms of discrimination.
+Since the 1980s, the massive influx of immigrants and refugees to Canada was from the Global South, fleeing economic hardship, war, and various forms of discrimination.

 Leticia Boahen was born in rural Ghana, where she grew up with her grandmother, a corn and peanut farmer.
 Leticia’s mom and sister immigrated to Canada in 1993, and she joined them in 1996.
 They all currently live in the Jane Finch neighbourhood of Toronto, where she directs the Black Creek Community Farm, and promotes healthy food and food justice.